 “I said I already gave you money I don’t have more.
 Can you please give me back my phone and my cigarettes?”

-To what the officers reacted with:” ‘boom, boom’ [makes the sign of beating].”
+What the officers reacted with:” ‘boom, boom’ [makes the sign of beating].”

 He was beaten and fell to the ground.
 While he was protecting his head with his hands, he was visibly injured on his chest.
-As he was covering his eyes with his hands he could not see what he was beaten with but assumes that it was a wooden branch that the officers took out of the forest.
+As he was covering his eyes with his hands he could not see what he was beaten with but assumed that it was a wooden branch that the officers took out of the forest.
 This would also explain the scratch marks on his chest.
-The respondent added that while beating the group the police were meanwhile shouting “fucking Muslims”.
+The respondent added that while beating the group the police were shouting “fucking Muslims”.

 Wearing only underwear he had to walk to Velika Kladuša.